dportik/phyluce-genomes-to-supercrunch/README.md

 ## Explanation

+To make use of this script, you will first need to extract UCE sequences from genomes using Phyluce.
+Afterwards, you can use this script to reformat and relabel the output files to a fasta format compatible with the bioinformatics toolkit SuperCRUNCH.
+SuperCRUNCH can then be used to parse all the sequences into unaligned UCE-specific fasta files, and subsequently filter and align sequences for each UCE locus.

 In order to generate UCE sequences extracted from genomes, I followed the tutorial on the PHYLUCE documentation called: [Tutorial III: Harvesting UCE Loci From Genomes](https://phyluce.readthedocs.io/en/latest/tutorial-three.html)